 I’m about to ruin your day.

 A negotiation tactic that exploits the human tendency to make adjustments from our first point of reference.
-Saying the above to a hotel receptionist would cause him to expect the worst, such as us having flooded our room and the entire floor.
+Saying the above to a hotel receptionist would cause him to expect the worst, such as us having flooded our room or even the entire floor.
 As Chris Voss suggests, if we then confess we’re just another guest asking for an upgrade, they will view our request in a totally different light.
 This all works because of the Anchoring Effect, a mental shortcut our mind takes when it needs to solve a complex problem fast.
+It’s another concept of Chris’ bestseller Never Split the Difference.

 15. OODA Loop